PS Plus games for July leak suggest a fantastic month for PS5 and PS4 users

 Arcadegeddon is a cooperative multiplayer shooter that takes influence from The Muppets and the virtual alternative band Gorillaz.
 Developed by IllFonic, the studio has also worked on Friday the 13th: The Game, Predator: Hunter Grounds and the upcoming Ghostbusters: Spirits Unleashed.

-If this leak proves true, it's arguably set to be one of the best months of 2022 for PS Plus.
-The rumoured list will be available from July 5th to August 2nd.
+If this leak proves true, it's arguably set to be one of the best months of 2022 for PS Plus with anyone able to access the games from July 5th to August 2nd.
+Again, the full list rumoured with what platform versions are set to be featured includes:

 - Crash Bandicoot 4: It's About Time - PS5/PS4